crsanderford/crsanderford.github.io/_posts/2019-10-23-animal-spirits-post.md

 ## Why bitcoin?

 Bitcoin does not have earnings reports or balance sheets; it's inflation rate is set programmatically and can be anticipated near perfectly.
 This is largely true for other cryptocurrencies as well - the closest thing they're liable to have is money in the coffers for the foundations that fund their development, and the behavior of their developers and promoters.
-Much of the information that could be gleaned about a cryptocurrency, things like transaction volume, or number of unique chain validators, even things like the health of the network, can be pulled directly either from the protocol itself or from one of the many publicly available block explorer APIs.
+Much of the information that could be gleaned about a cryptocurrency, things like transaction volume, or number of unique chain validators, even things like the health of the network, can be pulled directly either from the protocol itself or from one of many public APIs.
 There's not a huge amount of information to be had, and what is, is readily available.
 Sentiment should therefore be a substantial driver, given how easy it is to incorporate other information.

 ## Model and conclusions